 PUBLIC GROUP - This is a space to connect around the challenges and questions that come with managing work and breast cancer.
 Whether you're navigating time off, returning to work, dealing with workplace conversations, or exploring your rights and options, you're welcome here.
-This group is open to the public (not just members of our online network) to help broaden access to important information, practical advice, and peer support.7 hours ago17 Posts
+This group is open to the public (not just members of our online network) to help broaden access to important information, practical advice, and peer support.1 day ago17 Posts

 PRIVATE GROUP.
 Choosing breast reconstruction after single or double mastectomy can feel overwhelming, and deeply personal.
 This group is here to connect you through others' stories and images.
 Please respect everyone’s privacy—do not copy or share content outside this space.
 Information is based on personal experience and is not medical advice; always consult your healthcare team for guidance.